 As Amazon Sidewalk Gateways are based on Amazon and Ring product devices, an Amazon or Ring user account is required to register the product.
 To use an Amazon or Ring account requires configuring local Internet access.
 Amazon Sidewalk registration happens automatically once the user has signed in and registered the Gateway product.
 As part of Amazon Sidewalk registration, the Gateway establishes an encrypted connection with the Amazon Sidewalk Cloud, providing an authenticated connection.

 4.4.2.2 Endpoint registration

-The release described in this specification only supports Endpoint registration via BLE.
+The release described in this specification supports Endpoint registration via BLE and FSK can also be used.

 An Endpoint can be registered using a mobile application leveraging the Amazon Sidewalk mobile SDK.